U.S. couple formerly held in Qatar sues husband's ex-employer

 MWH Global, which according to its website specializes in water and hydropower engineering projects, said in a statement that the company was disappointed in the lawsuit and had provided support to the Huangs following their arrest.

-"We contributed hundreds of thousands of dollars toward the cost of Matt's criminal defense including retaining legal and medical experts in the U.S. to bolster the legal defense in Qatar," the Colorado-based company said.
+"We contributed hundreds of thousands of dollars toward the cost of Matt's criminal defence including retaining legal and medical experts in the U.S. to bolster the legal defence in Qatar," the Colorado-based company said.

 The Huangs were arrested in January 2013 after an autopsy found their 8-year-old daughter, Gloria, died of dehydration and cachexia, an irreversible loss of body mass.
 The couple said Gloria suffered from malnutrition-related diseases since they adopted her from Ghana at age 4.